John Stanley-8 June 1355

 Each party of hunters was ten strong.

 Most riders dismounted to position themselves as quietly as possible along the tracks.
 Those utilising longbows were able to recover their bows from the pack horses and had ample time to string their bows and remove the waterproof covers from their quivers.
 The horses were then led away a considerable distance so that their movement would not be heard by the deer.
 At the same time, beaters were sent to the back of the forest.
-The beaters would follow the deer from their lairs; not too closely but just close enough to ensure that if the deer were spooked they would not return to the forest.
+The beaters would follow the deer from their lairs; not too close but close enough to ensure that if the deer were spooked they would not return to the forest.

 Almost always some of the deer were frightened by missed shots.
 They would be encouraged by the beaters to run into the open meadow.
 There was then an opportunity to chase the deer on horseback.
 Skilled riders could bring down a deer with a shot on the run.